INSIGHT Conference Series | III

 Not what you are looking for?,

 The MIND Foundation's Board and the Directors are the steering group and main operational representatives of the organization.View full profile ››

 Rachel Powelson is a Communications Intern at the MIND Foundation and is currently pursuing a Master’s degree in Anthropology in Münster, Germany.View full profile ››

-Between June and August 2021, we will publish a series of blog posts about the MIND Foundation’s INSIGHT conference.
+Between June and August 2021, we published a series of blog posts about the MIND Foundation’s INSIGHT conference.
 The blog posts describe the defining ideas that drive this biennial meeting in Berlin.
-The second edition of INSIGHT takes place on Sept 9–12 at the Langenbeck-Virchow Haus in Berlin.
-It will also be live-streamed into the world.
+The second edition of INSIGHT took place on Sept 9–12 at the Langenbeck-Virchow Haus in Berlin.
+It was also live-streamed into the world.
 This third blog post of the series is about diversity and how it moves the minds here and over there.
 The MIND core team consists of colleagues from 14 nationalities and three continents – with many other colleagues from diverse backgrounds around us.
 They themselves come from contexts in which structured public health systems exists – or in which they don’t; they come from social contexts in which “diversity” is pronouncedly understood as racial diversity – or from contexts that have a much wider understanding of social factors determining social and health behaviors.
 The following is a reflection of such discussions to determine the role we currently assign to diversity issues when it comes to the conference.

 “United in diversity” has been established as the motto of the European Union since the year 2000

 “The ability to uncover, understand, and deal constructively with difference is one of the foremost challenges of our age.” – Riall W. Nolan1